When Did Ugly Christmas Sweaters Get So Expensive? Try This Instead

 That’s when we started overdoing it.

-Ugly holiday sweater parties have always been my favorite way to celebrate the season.
+Ugly Christmas sweater parties have always been my favorite way to celebrate the season.
 Not only do you get to see all your friends, drink a bunch of spiked eggnog and not have to turn the heat on during the party…

 You also get to bring a little nostalgia into the mix in the form of a sweater that someone, at some point, thought was a really good idea.

-Ugly Sweater Inflation is Real
+Ugly Christmas Sweater Inflation Is Real

 Why are the ugliest of sweaters so expensive?
 Ugly sweater inflation has taken over.